erikyoung/IeltsLearningPlatform/README.md

 * [ ] Teacher can make highlights, comments, suggestions on the writing.
 * [ ] To finish Teacher can give a score and final comment for the writing.
 * [ ] Student can receive the result after Teacher submit his correcting.
-* [ ] Student can confirm it and give the Teacher a rating for his work, the coin will be automatically send from Student's account to the teacher.
+* [ ] Student can confirm it and give the Teacher a rating for his work, the coin will be automatically send from Student's account to the Teacher.
 * [ ] Student can refuse the result if it doesn't satisfy him, he must give an reason for that and the admin can review it and give them final decision.
 (Quality Control)

 #### Users

 * [ ] User can sign up by providing their email, password and name.
 * [ ] User can login using an email and password.
+* [ ] User has role in the system (STD: Student, TCH: Teacher, ADM: Admin)
+* [ ] User can manage their writings (CRUD)
+* [ ] User can submit a form to become a teacher.
-* [ ] Users can be both teacher (who correct the writing task) or student (who submit their text).
+* [ ] Teacher can manage their correcting (CRUD)
+* [ ] User can manage their messages from other Student (Correcting request) or Teacher (Job request)
 * [ ] There are Admin roles to manage the system.

 #### Admin